pragmatrix/Promise/README.md

 registers a handler that is called when either the promise is resolved or rejected.

-When multiple handlers of the same kinds are registered at the same promise, they are all called in their registration order.
+When multiple handlers of the same kind are registered, they are called in their registration order.

 ### Ideas